OfficeDev/TrainingContent/Graph/01-3 Capabilities/Lab.md

 **Edit** the `web.config` file with your app's coordinates.
 - Find the appSettings key `ida:ClientId` and provide the Application ID from your app registration.
 - Find the appSettings key `ida:ClientSecret` and provide the value from the secret generated in the previous step.
-- **Replace** the `ida:RedirectUrl`with the same value you provided in the application registration's Redirect URL for your Azure Web App (for example, `https://YOURWEBAPP.azurewebsites.net/`).
+- **Replace** the `ida:RedirectUrl` with the same value you provided in the application registration's Redirect URL for your Azure Web App (for example, `https://YOURWEBAPP.azurewebsites.net/`).
-- **Add** a new appSettings key and value, replacing YOURWEBSITE with the name of your newly created Azure Web App.
+- **Add** a new appSettings key named `ida:NotificationUrl`, replacing YOURWEBSITE with the name of your newly created Azure Web App:

 ````xml
 <add key="ida:NotificationUrl" value="https://YOURWEBSITE.azurewebsites.net/notification/listen" />
 ````

-The application will need to send and receive emails on behalf of the currently logged in user.

-**Edit** the file `App_Start/Startup.Auth.cs` and update the Scope parameter in `ConfigureAuth` to include the Mail.Send permission scope.
-It currently has just Mail.Read, append Mail.Send to the space-delimited list.
+The application will need to send and receive emails on behalf of the currently logged in user. **Edit** the file `App_Start/Startup.Auth.cs` and update the Scope parameter in `ConfigureAuth` to include the Mail.Send permission scope.
+Append `Mail.Send` to the space-delimited list:

 ````csharp
 Scope = "openid email profile offline_access Mail.Read Mail.Send",